yohamta/furex/README.md

 	//        so you can make complex UI with multiple layers. layer := furex.NewLayerWithContainer(rootFlex)

-	// controller: A controller handles multiple layers of the UI
+	// view controller: A controller handles multiple layers of the UI
-	//             and also the UI events such as touches or mouse click. g.cont = furex.NewController()
+	//                  and also the UI events such as touches or mouse click. g.view = furex.NewController()
-	g.cont.Layout(0, 0, screenWidth, screenHeight)
+	g.view.Layout(0, 0, screenWidth, screenHeight)

-	// Add the layer to the controller g.cont.AddLayer(layer)
+	// Add the layer to the view controller g.view.AddLayer(layer)
 }

 func (g *Game) Update() {
 	// Update the UI
-	g.cont.Update()
+	g.view.Update()
 }

 func (g *Game) Draw(screen *ebiten.Image) {
 	// Draw the UI
-	g.cont.Draw(screen)
+	g.view.Draw(screen)
 }
 ```